Millard Sheets: Early life and education

 Millard Sheets was born June 24, 1907, and grew up in the Pomona Valley, east of Los Angeles.
-He is the son of John Gosper Sheets (1878–1947) and Marilla Mae Owen (1883–1907).
+He is the son of John Sheets.
 He attended the Chouinard Art Institute and studied with painters Frank Tolles Chamberlin and Clarence Hinkle.
 While he was still a teenager, his watercolors were accepted for exhibition in the annual California Water Color Society show.
 By the age of 19, he was elected into membership of the California Water Color Society.
-The following year he was hired to teach watercolor painting even before his graduation from Chouinard.
+The following year he was hired to teach watercolor painting before his graduation from Chouinard.

 Career

+In May 1927, Sheets exhibited twelve of his landscapes and seascapes oil paintings at the Ebell Club in Pomona.
 In 1929 he won second prize in the Texas Wildflowers Competitive Exhibitions, and the generous award allowed Sheets to travel to Europe for a year to further his art education.
 By the early 1930s he began to achieve national recognition as a prominent American artist.
 He was exhibiting in Paris, New York City, Pittsburgh, Chicago, Houston, St. Louis, San Antonio, San Francisco, Washington D.C., Baltimore, and many other cities throughout the United States.
 In Los Angeles he was recognized as the leading figure and driving force behind the California Style watercolor movement.

 Between 1935 and 1941, his recognition, awards, and output increased, winning him repeated mention in Art Digest and a color reproduction of his work in the book Eyes on America.
 In 1935 at age 28, he was the subject of a monograph published in Los Angeles.
-In 1943, he painted four murals at the Main Interior Building in Washington, D.C. in the subject of “The Negro’s Contribution in the Social and Cultural Development of America.”
+In 1943, he painted four murals at the Main Interior Building in Washington, D.C. in the subject of "The Negro's Contribution in the Social and Cultural Development of America."

 His art sales enabled him to travel again to Europe, Central America, and Hawaii, where he painted on location.
 Although his watercolor techniques during this period ranged from very tight to very loose, a consistent, he nevertheless exhibited a personal style.

 During World War II, he was an artist-correspondent for Life and the United States Army Air Forces in India and Burma.
 Many of his works from this period document the scenes of famine, war, and death that he witnessed.
 His wartime experience also informed his post-war art for a number of years, where while painting in California and Mexico in the 1940s his work followed dark hues and depressing subjects.
 After the 1950s his style shifted toward brighter colors and subjects from his worldwide travels.